 In July, the lookbook and website were also honored by the University and College Designers Association (the UCDA), which is the first and only association for professionals involved in the creation of visual communications for educational institutions.
 UCDA has more than 1,000 members.
 It awarded the Watkins lookbook its highest Gold Award in its print category; the website was given the Excellence Award for its digital category.

 “These awards represent and reward the bold, forward-thinking innovations we have made in our communications and marketing,” said Watkins President J. Kline.
-“I would like to recognize our director of communication, Brendan Tapley, for strategizing, conceptualizing, and leading these wholesale transformations and at such an intensive pace.
+“I would like to recognize our vice president of communications, Brendan Tapley, for envisioning, strategizing, and leading these wholesale transformations and at such an intensive pace.
 For a small institution like Watkins to compete at these levels and win their highest honors demonstrates not only the creative power of the college but also the power of a Watkins education.”